isaac-olatunji/retail-sales-profitability-analysis-sql/README.md

 - Investigating the Home Office segment's margin efficiency as a model for improving Consumer segment performance
 - Replicating California and New York pricing practices in underperforming markets

+> *"Profit isn't lost at the revenue line.
+It's lost at the discount approval."*

 ---

 ## Repository Structure